NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 `if(value == 'lung', 'MA:0000415',
     if(value == 'brain', 'MA:0000168',
 null)))`
-4. In the preview at the bottom, verify that everything looks correct and press `OK` A new column called `tissue_type_ID` should have been added to the table.
+4. In the preview at the bottom, verify that everything looks correct and press `OK`.
+A new column called `tissue_type_ID` should have been added to the table.

 > ## Exercise